flexmonster/pivot-xml-report-converter/README.md

 console.log(json);
 ```

-The xml is type of `String`.

-In `index.js`, you can find the example with reading a local `.XML` file and passing the `String` data to the converter.
+Note that the `xml` should have the `String` type.
+In the `index.js` file, you can find an example of reading a local `.XML` file and passing the `String` data to the converter.

 ### Simple HTML page

-Add the following code to your web page:
+Add the following code to your page:

 ```html
 <script type="text/javascript" src="https://code.jquery.com/jquery-2.2.4.min.js"></script>